DocsInternal-Kore/docs/docs/xo/manage-assistant/plan-and-usage/overview.md

 * Standard Workspaces get free credits worth $500.
 The free credits are valid for 90 days from the date of workspace creation.
 They can be used to publish and test the app.
 You can continue to build your apps even after the free credits have expired or been exhausted.
 However, the apps will stop responding on the channels after the free credits are exhausted or expired.
 * Standard Workspaces provides a pay-as-you-go model for deploying the app for production purposes.
-* All the apps in the Standard Workspace are assigned to the Standard Usage Plan.
-You can add paid credits to your apps anytime for uninterrupted services.
-For more information, see [Usage Plans](../plan-and-usage/usage-plans.md).
 * Workspace or App Owners can request to upgrade to Enterprise Workspace.
 Kore.ai’s Customer Support team will contact the users to process the request.

 ### Enterprise Workspace